Mayflower builders tout snowmaking, resort location in response to snow concerns

 “You drive by all winter long, and there's just not a lot of snow there, ever.
 So, that's concerning,” said Suellen Winegar, a Utah-born Midway resident.
 “We can always hope it's going to be good, but anyway, we just are very skeptical and very concerned about the water.”

 According to Extell Vice President of Development Brooke Hontz, Mayflower will have good snow through winter.
-She attributed that to data from the National Oceanic and Atmospheric Administration that reflect a special weather pattern over the resort.
+She attributed that to data from the National Oceanic and Atmospheric Administration that she said reflect a special weather pattern over the resort.

 She said over the last 20 years, temperatures recorded at Mayflower were slightly colder than at nearby resorts like Deer Valley, even though that resort’s base area elevation is 500 feet higher.
 In addition, she said Mayflower will use top-of-the-line snowmaking equipment.